icpc/ccs-specs/Contest_API.md

 #### Simplified judgement types

-In contests with limited visibility or access rules, a simplified judgement type id defines how each judgement type will be simplified for users without access.
+In contests with limited visibility or access rules, a simplified judgement type ID defines how each judgement type will be simplified for users without access.

 For instance, in a contest where teams cannot see the specific reason another team's submission was rejected, teams